YouTubeDLPro/Circle-bot/README.md

 ```
 Note: You can add as many accounts as you want, but the details should strictly follow this format.

+And there are place for giving 20 telegram accounts details.

 ---

 ## How to Use